 EEU Taltronics also installed another large LED DLP Rear Projection system configuration of 15 x 2 (30 x 67″ LED DLP SXGA+) Front Maintenance cubes for SITA (State Information Technology Agency) located in Centurion.
 Content management were made possible with a Catalyst 4000 Video Wall Controller from Jupiter Systems.

 One of our biggest installations in South Africa is the Transnet Pipelines (NMPP) system.
 System reliability was of paramount importance.
 Taltronics chose a combination of 60” and 70” Mitsubishi Electric 120 Series LED DLP cubes and Jupiter controllers; a system of proven long-term reliability.
 Two Video Wall systems made up of 8 x 3 (24 x 70″ LED DLP FullHD) each were installed to make up a total of 48 cubes.
 Each of the two main Video Walls are managed by a Catalyst 4000 Video Wall controller.
 A third, general information Video Wall, were installed comprising of a 3 x 2 (6 x 60″ LED DLP FullHD) system configuration managed by a Catalyst 4500H Video Wall Controller from Jupiter Systems.

 We have vast experience of designing industrial 24/7 control rooms using sound engineering and ergonomic principles.
 We’ve also supplied, installed and commissioned many large screen DLP / LCD displays together with the associated video wall controllers within various control room projects covering the following areas:

 - Telecommunication network operations

 - Banking security and network supervision

 - Mining industry

-EEU Taltronics (PTY) Ltd is the sole agents for Mitsubishi Electric’s range of Display Engineering products, and represents Jupiter Systems USA on their complete range of video wall controllers and display solutions products.
+EEU Taltronics (PTY) Ltd represents both Delta Display products and Jupiter Systems USA complete range of video wall controllers and display solutions products.